Combining Self-Supervised and Supervised Learning with Noisy Labels: Conclusion

 \section{Conclusion}

 In this paper, we look deeply into the robustness of representation and classifier learning in the presence of noisy labels.
 We find that noisy labels will damage the representation learning significantly than classifier learning, and the classifier itself can exhibit strong robustness w.r.t. noisy labels with a good representation.
-Motivated by this, we proposed an effective and three-stage learning manner to take care of both representation learning and classifier learning.
-Experiments demonstrate that our method achieves state-of-the-art results on noisy label learning benchmarks.
+Motivated by this, we proposed a robust CNN training manner to take care of both representation learning and classifier learning.
+By combining it with the current SOTA self-supervised representation learning framework, a large-scale improvement has been achieved.